 • Full bike transport to Canterbury and from Amsterdam back to the UK if required.

-• All accommodation except for accommodation in Canterbury immediately before the event (Tues 13th); you will need to arrange independently if you are travelling outside Canterbury, as its an early start on Tuesday morning.
+• All accommodation except for accommodation in Canterbury immediately before the event (Mon 31st); you will need to arrange independently if you are travelling outside Canterbury, as it’s an early start on Tuesday morning.
 A room only booking is adequate as you will be provided with an “on the go” breakfast that morning followed by a hot meal once on the ferry to Dunkirk (20 miles in).

 • All meals starting from breakfast on day one to breakfast on day five.